-Sustainability / Social Report / Responsibility to Customers and Product Safety Chemical and Product Safety
+Sustainability / Social Report / Customer Satisfaction and Safety Assurance Chemical and Product Safety

 Basic Approach

-In line with its Basic Policies for Responsible Care, the Daicel Group strives to ensure the safety of its products and promote continuous improvement in product stewardship* across its entire supply chain.
-At the same time, we practice chemicals management with consideration for risks that arise throughout the product life cycle, from development, manufactureing, distribution, and use to disposal, and recycling.
+In line with the Daicel Group Basic Policies for Responsible Care, we strive to ensure the safety of our products and promote continuous improvement in product stewardship* across the entire supply chain.
+At the same time, we practice chemicals management with consideration for risks that arise throughout the product life cycle, from development, manufacturing, distribution, and use to disposal, and recycling.
 We are committed to disclosing the information required for properly handling chemical substances both inside and outside the Group.

 *Product stewardship is an initiative for minimizing the impact of chemical substances on human health, safety, and the environment throughout the entire value chain related to the life cycle of a chemical product, encompassing its development, manufacture, distribution, use, disposal, and recycling.